extending the legacy of journeywoman

 More on LinkedIn

-Passions: My daughters, live music (DJs, festivals), writing, books, fitness, oceans, mountains
+Passions: My daughters, live music (DJs, festivals), travel, writing, books, fitness, oceans, mountains

 Places I want to return to: France, Greece, Germany, The Netherlands, Africa, Lebanon, Turkey, Indonesia, New Zealand, Canada